Using Your Credit Card is a Loan! STOP BORROWING!

 A Typical Client Profile:

 Mark and Mary have been married for over 20 years.
 They have three children and their oldest is in college.
 They do not spend money on elaborate vacations or expensive clothing.
-Their house is nice is but not the largest on the block and one of their two cars is almost nine years old.
-Mark is an executive for a large company and his salary is approximately $300,000.
+Their house is nice, but not the largest on the block.
+They lease both of their cars believing they are saving money.
+Mark. the breadwinner for the family, is an executive for a large company and his salary is approximately $350,000.

 It is enough money for Mark to wonder why they live paycheck-to-paycheck and don’t have a small savings account for minor emergencies.
 He is the one who contacts me.
-He is concerned that they have credit cards with balances that cannot be paid off and seem to continue to grow!
+He is concerned and stressed out.
+While they can pay the minimum balances on their outstanding credit cards, the balances continue to grow!

 We can help by determining where your money is being spent.